Sewing with Fire

 Moon, mother-of-pearl buttons, velvet, 120 x 120 cm, 2015

-I sew vintage buttons on velvet in abstract shapes that are based on natural forms.
+I sew vintage buttons on velvet in abstract shapes based on natural forms.
 The word button has its origins in nature, coming from the word ‘bud.’
 Although buttons are humble objects, I appreciate their incredible diversity and history (thanks to the Prairie Button Keepers).
 I am particularly inspired by the Pearlies, groups of working-class families in London, England who sew mother-of-pearl buttons on their clothing.
 Wearing their pearly “flash” they raise money for charity, a custom they have followed for over a hundred years.

 Moon, detail